microsoft/BotBuilder-Samples/experimental/immediate-accept-adapter/csharp_dotnetcore/README.md

 /// <param name="cancellationToken">A cancellation token that can be used by other objects or threads to receive
 ///     notice of cancellation.</param>
 /// <returns>A task that represents the work queued to execute.</returns>
-async Task IBotFrameworkHttpAdapter.ProcessAsync(HttpRequest httpRequest, HttpResponse httpResponse, IBot bot, CancellationToken cancellationToken = default)
+public new async Task ProcessAsync(HttpRequest httpRequest, HttpResponse httpResponse, IBot bot, CancellationToken cancellationToken = default)
 {
     if (httpRequest == null)
     {